Children's Special Health Services

 • The applicant has no other resource to cover the requested service.

-Funds are limited and may not meet the needs of all individuals that qualify.
+Funds are limited and may not meet the needs of all individuals who qualify.
 The fund operates on a state fiscal year.
 New funds will be available every July 1st.
-If the application is approved, the test must be done before June 30th, or a new application will be required.
+If the application is approved, the test must be completed before June 30th; otherwise, a new application will be required.

-Shodair Children’s Hospital reviews applications for genetic testing financial assistance.
+Shodair Children’s Hospital reviews applications for financial assistance with genetic testing.
 The review is based on the following information, which must be specific to the applicant, documented on the application, or submitted with the application:

-• Genetic testing is recommended in place of to confirm or to rule out a clinical diagnosis;
+• Genetic testing is recommended to confirm or rule out a clinical diagnosis.

-• The requested laboratory test is to provide clinical benefit (the course of treatment may change) to the patient;
+• The requested laboratory test is intended to provide clinical benefit (which may alter the course of treatment) to the patient.

 • Current signs or symptoms or a family history suggest a genetic condition;